vladimirschuka/BikeRentalShop/documentation/Readme.md

 - price_special_value: 10,
 - holiday_flag: null (holidays do not matter).

-There is a view in the DB called v_booking_prices , readable for booking: v_bills_example.
+There is a view in the DB called v_booking_prices.
 This view calculates the effective prices.
+And there is another one, human readable - v_bills_example  which can be used to get the idea of the price structure.
 This example from DB (partial output from the view v_bills_example) :

  bike_model_name | price_code | Price type |  currency_name | price